Adapting to Continuous Covariate Shift via Online Density Ratio Estimation: Adapting to Continuous Covariate Shift

 \subsection{Online Density Ratio Estimation}

-To combat the difficulty mentioned in Section~\ref{sec:IW-continous}, we propose a generic reduction of online density ratio estimation to \emph{dynamic regret minimization} that ensures the online algorithm is capable of tracking the non-stationarity.
+Here, we present a generic reduction of the online density ratio estimation problem to a \emph{dynamic regret minimization} problem.
+This novel perspective paves our way for designing an algorithm in tackling the non-stationarity of environments, as mentioned in Section~\ref{sec:IW-continous}.